Rhubarb: benefits, dosage, contraindications

 Renal insufficiency

-Preparations equivalent to 15-50 mg of hydroxyanthracene derivatives (calculated as rhein) per day, preferably in a single intake in the evening.
-ERr 731 is a proprietary rhubarb extract formulation manufactured by Anderson Global Group.
-The powder is standardized to contain 54% rhaponticin and 27% desoxyrhaponticin.
+Preparations equivalent to 15-50 mg of hydroxyanthracene derivatives (calculated as rhein) per day, preferably in a single dose in the evening.
+ERr 731 is an exclusive rhubarb extract formulation manufactured by Anderson Global Group.
+The powder is standardized to contain 54 % rhaponticin and 27 % desoxyrhaponticin.
 It also contains the aglycones rhapontigenin and desoxyrhapontigenin and does not contain the laxative anthraquinones emodin or rhein.

-Preparations equivalent to 15-50 mg of hydroxyanthracene derivatives (calculated as rhein) per day, preferably in a single intake in the evening.
+Preparations equivalent to 15-50 mg of hydroxyanthracene derivatives (calculated as rhein) per day, preferably in a single dose in the evening.

 Contraindications

-Rhubarb (used therapeutically) is not recommended for children under 10 years.
+Rhubarb (when used therapeutically) is not recommended for children under 10 years of age.

 Pregnant women: prohibited